auth0/auth0-sandbox-ext/README.md

 The [test code](https://github.com/auth0/auth0-sandbox-ext/blob/master/test/tests.js) follows this pattern:

 1. The *.env* file is loaded and secret paramaters added to `process.env`.
 In this case they include AWS credentials and parameters to connect to a DynamoDB table.
-2. The [webtask code](https://github.com/auth0/auth0-sandbox-ext/blob/master/webtask/revoke_dynamodb.js) to be tested is loaded and comiled into a callable JavaScript function using `eval` - just like it will be in the Auth0 Webtask runtime.
+2. The [webtask code](https://github.com/auth0/auth0-sandbox-ext/blob/master/webtask/revoke_dynamodb.js) to be tested is loaded and compiled into a callable JavaScript function using `eval` - just like it will be in the Auth0 Webtask runtime.
 3. The `context`, `req`, and `res` arguments of the webtask function are mocked within the test code itself.
 The secret parameters from the *.env* file are added to `context.data`.
 The `req` object is constructed on a per-test basis.
 The `res.{writeHead|write|end}` is mocked to capture the response data.
 4. When the mock of `res.end` is called, a callback function is invoked that returns control to test code and allows it to perform validation checks.